Regulations and Safety

 • Swimming from or near ramps or in such a manner as to interfere with the launching or removal of boats is prohibited.

 Each year, boaters are injured or killed by carbon monoxide.
 Most incidents occur on older boats and within the cabin or other enclosed areas.
 Exhaust leaks, the leading because of death by carbon monoxide, can allow carbon monoxide to migrate throughout the boat and into enclosed areas.
-New areas of concern are the rear deck near the wim platform with the generator or engines running and teak surfing or dragging behind a slow moving boat.
-Regular maintenance and proper boat operation can reduce he risk of injury from carbon monoxide.
+New areas of concern are the rear deck platform with the generator or engines running and teak surfing or dragging behind a slow-moving boat.
+Regular maintenance and proper boat operation can reduce the risk of injury from carbon monoxide.